seberg/numpy/doc/neps/nep-0042-new-dtypes.rst

 (The above is meant for C-API.
 A Python-side API would have to use byte buffers or similar to implement this, which may be useful for prototyping.)

-These largely corresponds to the current definitions.
+These largely correspond to the current definitions.
 When a certain scalar has a known (different) dtype, NumPy may in the future use casting instead of ``__dtype_setitem__``.
 A user datatype is (initially) expected to implement ``__dtype_setitem__``